Get Screened Early

-Colorectal cancer is the third most common cancer in the U.S. and the second leading cause of cancer death.
+Colorectal cancer is the third most common cancer in the U.S. and the third leading cause of cancer death.
 But it can be prevented.

-Regular screenings starting at age 45 are the best way to catch cancerous growths early.
+Starting regular screenings at age 45 are the best way to catch cancerous growths early.

 What Is Colorectal Cancer?